| AustinTek homepage | | Linux Virtual Server Links | AZ_PROJ map server | |

 We can provide an external web site to promote businesses and events to people who can't be there physically.

 Wifi is a broadcast medium - anyone close by with a wifi card can pick up the radio signal.
-To prevent interception of the content, the signal must be encrypted.
+To prevent people snooping the content, the signal must be encrypted.
 Encryption requires the user to have a key (shared secret).
 Several levels of security are available:

 none: In some installations e.g. restaurants, coffee shops, college campuses, apartment complexes, hotel guests, where convenience of access is more important than security, or it's impossible to keep the key secret, encryption is not used.
 Users must understand that their network traffic can be intercepted.
 Users can set up their own VPNs or do their own encryption and still be secure.
 These installations can run without staff intervention and need minimal maintenance.